 It is a DIY buy repellent for skin recipe that was given to me some time ago by an army reserve volunteer.

 I consider this not only a most effective mosquito repellent but it works against sandflies, midges, and marsh flies as well.
-My friends even remark how well it works compared to commercial brands, particular against sandflies.
+My friends even remark on how well it works compared to commercial brands, particularly against sandflies.

 Instructions to make mosquito repellent Dettol mix

-For a greener option, substitute a light vegetable oil base, such as grapeseed oil, rather than baby oil that is mineral-based.
+For a greener option, substitute a light vegetable oil base, such as grapeseed oil, rather than baby oil, which is mineral-based.